fahkri/rsa-8/README.md

 	(chmod +x rsa)
 	./rsa

-this last commabd will list you all option available like this :
+This last command will list you all option available like this :

 	use of rsa :
 		rsa generate : generate the rsa keys